skip to content

 Teaching

-All MPhil students in the Department of Archaeology take a Research Skills module and write a dissertation.
-Students taking the MPhil in Heritage Studies will be required to take two core modules, Socio-politics of the Past and Heritage Management.
-A third two-term module or 2 one-term modules can be chosen from any offered in the Department of Archaeology.
-Average class hours are variable depending on the choice of modules.
+All MPhil students in the Department of Archaeology take a Research Skills module and write a research dissertation.
+Students taking the MPhil in Heritage Studies will be required to take two core modules in heritage.
+Students then take a further module or modules from any offered in the Department of Archaeology.
+All module choices must have the approval of the module's instructor and the MPhil in Archaeology coordinator.

 One to one supervision

-Supervisions with module coordinators or their regular supervisor give the student the opportunity to discuss general and specific issues regarding the course.
+Supervisions with module coordinators or their regular supervisor give students the opportunity to discuss general and specific issues regarding the course.
 A supervisor, often but not necessarily the same one, will also be appointed for the dissertation, to help with the choice of topic and monitor the progress of the student’s research for the dissertation throughout the year.
-Supervisions provide the student with an opportunity to seek academic information and advice and they provide a forum to monitor the student's progress.
+These meetings provide the student with an opportunity to seek academic information and advice and they provide a forum to monitor the student's progress.

 Seminars & classes

-Seminars are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the courses selected.
-Seminars are designed to be interactive and preparation and participation in seminars are expected of all students.
+Classes are designed to provide students with intensive engagement with academic staff across a wide range of specialisms relevant to the courses selected.
+Classes are interactive and preparation and participation is expected of all students.
 In all taught modules, students may be required to give seminar-style presentations from time to time.
-Most modules include a number of seminars during Michaelmas and Lent terms.
-The amount of time dedicated to seminars and classes will vary depending on the student's module choices.
+Most modules include a number of classes during Michaelmas and Lent terms.
+The amount of time dedicated to seminars and classes will vary depending on the student's module choices, but typically students can expect to have six hours per week.

 Lectures

 Lectures are designed to present and discuss the major academic disciplines covered in each module.
-Most modules are structured around lecture-based teaching.
-The amount of time spent in lectures will vary depending on the student's module choices.
+Most modules are structured around interactive lecture-based teaching.
+The amount of time spent in lectures will vary depending on the student's module choices but typically amounts to around six hours per week.

 Journal clubs

-Students are encouraged to contribute to the Heritage Research Centre’s fortnightly Bulletin.
+Students are encouraged to contribute to the Heritage Research Centre’s (CHRC) fortnightly Bulletin.

 Posters and Presentations